Innovatively engineered acoustic wall for brand new McDonald’s restaurant

 - Weather and site conditions presented challenges to the tight build schedule.

 ModularWalls collaborated with Lanskey Constructions to engineer a solution to this very specific design brief.
-Utilising AcoustiMax panels within the aesthetically adaptable VogueWall system, ModularWalls were able to provide an acoustic barrier that offered strong visual appeal with high sound attenuation capabilities.
+Utilising AcoustiMax panels within the aesthetically adaptable VogueWall system, ModularWalls were able to provide an acoustic wall that offered strong visual appeal with high sound attenuation capabilities.

 With innovative construction customisation, including the use of CFA bored piers and receptor attachment to cantilevered slab and hob, ModularWalls provided a site-specific solution to their needs, including the relevant certification.